In my earlier post, ‘The Stressed Dog’, I shared about how a dog can get stressed by you, or by other dogs or the environment that they live in.

 Some of the ways that your dog will express calming signals.
 Which is actually an exhibit of stress, are by the following actions.

-By yawning, head turning, softening of the eyes, scratching the body, chewing the leg, turning away with the body, turning his back to you, licking the nose, freezing on the spot, walking or moving slowly towards you or towards another dog, bowing with the two front legs, sitting down, lying down on prone position on all four legs, sniffing the ground, scratching the floor, walking in a curve towards another, splitting up two animals by going in between them, wagging the tail or by lifting up one front leg.
+By yawning, head turning, softening of the eyes, scratching the body, chewing the leg, turning away with the body, turning his back to you, licking the nose, freezing on the spot, walking or moving slowly towards you or towards another dog, bowing with the two front legs, sitting down, lying down on prone position on all four legs, sniffing the ground, scratching the floor, walking in a curve towards another, splitting up two animals by going in between them (you will experience this in the home when he comes between you and another person in an argument - he's trying to calm the situation), wagging the tail or by lifting up one front leg.

 These actions are his calming signals.